Updated: Jul 9

 This slide was an interactive approach for the learner to identify the different types of workplace risks.

 The overall solution to this course applied a number of different adult learning principles.
-We put special effort into identifying the learning need and helping the learner identify why they needed to learn the content.
-We also focused on the learner's motivation, helping them to answer the question "What's in it for me?"
-We allowed them the opportunity to think critically about what they learned and apply the information personally.
+I put special effort into identifying the learning need and helping the learner identify why they needed to learn the content.
+I also focused on the learner's motivation, helping them to answer the question "What's in it for me?"
+I allowed them the opportunity to think critically about what they learned and apply the information personally.
 The client was very happy with the result and to include these courses as part of their Manager in Training curriculum